 Walk Down Jay Street & Pop in Boutique Shops

 Before you leave this lively city, you must make it a point to walk down Jay Street, which is where Ambition is located.
 Jay Street is a charming pedestrian neighborhood with a cobblestone street that's filled with fun shops and seeping with art and culture.
 This is the place to find that one-of-a-kind gift to bring back home!

 You'll want to either park in the Center City lot, which has a direct walkway to Jay Street, or in the Clinton Street public lot, which is just a short walk away.

-A few must-stop shops to pop into: Crossroads Gallery for candles, crystals, stones, and items relating to health and wellness; Lennon's Irish Shop for gifts, clothing, and Irish teas and food; and The DillyBean for natural foods and a variety of products, and Downtown Designs Vintage for vintage and custom women's clothing, jewelry, and accessories.
+A few must-stop shops to pop into: Lennon's Irish Shop for gifts, clothing, and Irish teas and food, The DillyBean for natural foods and a variety of products, and Downtown Designs Vintage for vintage and custom women's clothing, jewelry, and accessories.
 Plus, a bonus - if you're a bookworm, Open Door Bookstore is located right on Jay Street, and they specialize in local and regional books as well as gifts, home goods, and more.